fridayy/vishnu/README.md

 All of the mentioned characteristics are going to implemented using [Spring Boot](http://projects.spring.io/spring-boot/), [Spring Cloud](http://projects.spring.io/spring-cloud/), [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/) and other Spring related projects.

+The paper referencing this project can be found at: